iggredible/Learn-Vim/ch03_searching_files.md

 That is a very good question.
 You may need to use `:grep` in Vim to do search and replace in multiple files, which I will cover next.

-## Search And Replace In Multiple Files
+## Search and Replace in Multiple Files

 Modern text editors like VSCode makes it very easy to search and replace a string across multiple files.
 In this section, I will show you two different methods to easily do that in Vim.